 3. Verify, Verify, Verify!

 Are search engines crawling your website yet?
 To find out, search your company on the different search engines in the following way — site:(your business URL).
-If your site doesn’t show as the FIRST result, then it probably isn’t.
+If your site doesn’t show as the FIRST result, it probably isn’t.
 For a search engine to initially find your site, it needs to be indexed first.
 To help speed that up, sign up for Bing Webmaster Tools and Google Search Console.
 With these tools, you can request your website to be indexed.

-If your site still isn’t being found, check the settings on each page and post to make sure they get set to “index” and “follow.”
-Search engines won’t index pages set to “no-index” and “no-follow.”
+If your site still isn’t found, check the settings on each page and post to ensure they get set to “index” and “follow.”
+Unfortunately, search engines won’t index pages set to “no-index” and “no-follow.”

 Once a search engine crawls a site, then they store the info.
 Over time, search algorithms match your site with keywords, search terms, etc. The result = they make your site easier to find.
 SEO’s ultimate goal is to show up on the 1st page of search engines based on keywords relating to your industry, not only your website name.
-To add, if someone leaves a review or has a question about your company, on, say, Google, you can only respond if your site is indexed/verified.
+If someone leaves a review or has a question about your company on, say, Google, you can only respond if your site is indexed/verified.
 As we know, replying is imperative (and so are response times)!
-Have you ever read reviews or questions about services but never see the business reply?
+Have you read reviews or questions about services but never seen the business reply?
 No good.

-There are a couple of things to consider before putting images onto your site.
+Consider a couple of things before putting images onto your site.
 First, remember that picture size (image dimensions) IS essential!
 Websites, social media, and everywhere else in between have sizing guidelines.
 Perfectly sized images are clear, have zero pixelation, and are ENTIRELY viewable.
-For example, if a larger picture gets added to a space with a smaller set dimension, most of the time, you’ll still be able to load the image.
-However, part of the picture may be cut-off/not entirely viewable.
+For example, if a larger picture gets added to a space with a smaller set dimension, you’ll usually still be able to load the image.
+However, part of the picture may be cut off/not entirely viewable.